-Generation of CA Keys Including Root CA Keys - Script Requirements

-- 4.1.6 The CA follows a CA key generation script for key generation ceremonies that includes the following: - a) definition and assignment of participant roles and responsibilities; - b) management approval for conduct of the key generation ceremony; - c) specific cryptographic hardware, software and other materials including identifying information, e.g., serial numbers; - d) specific steps performed during the key generation ceremony, including; - Hardware preparation; - Verification of the integrity of the operating system and other software from its source (e.g. through the use of hash totals); - When a previously built master operating system image is being used, verification of the integrity of that image; - Operating system installation; - CA application installation and configuration; - CA key generation; - CA key backup; - CA certificate signing; - CA system shutdown; and - Preparation of materials for storage. - e) physical security requirements for the ceremony location (e.g., barriers, access controls and logging controls); - f) procedures for secure storage of cryptographic hardware and activation materials following the key generation ceremony (e.g., detailing the allocation of materials between storage locations); - g) sign-off on the script or in a log from participants and witnesses indicating whether key generation ceremony was performed in accordance with the detailed key generation ceremony script; and - h) notation of any deviations from the key generation ceremony script (e.g., documentation of steps taken to address any technical issues).
+Illustrative Controls: Generation of CA Keys Including Root CA Keys - Script Requirements 4.1.6 The CA follows a CA key generation script for key generation ceremonies that includes the following: a) definition and assignment of participant roles and responsibilities; b) management approval for conduct of the key generation ceremony; c) specific cryptographic hardware, software and other materials including identifying information, e.g., serial numbers; d) specific steps performed during the key generation ceremony, including; Hardware preparation; Verification of the integrity of the operating system and other software from its source (e.g. through the use of hash totals); When a previously built master operating system image is being used, verification of the integrity of that image; Operating system installation; CA application installation and configuration; CA key generation; CA key backup; CA certificate signing; CA system shutdown; and Preparation of materials for storage. e) physical security requirements for the ceremony location (e.g., barriers, access controls and logging controls); f) procedures for secure storage of cryptographic hardware and activation materials following the key generation ceremony (e.g., detailing the allocation of materials between storage locations); g) sign-off on the script or in a log from participants and witnesses indicating whether key generation ceremony was performed in accordance with the detailed key generation ceremony script; and documentation of steps taken to address any technical issues).

-4.1.7 The integrity of the hardware/software used for key generation and the interfaces to the hardware/software is tested before production usage.
+Illustrative Controls: Generation of CA Keys Including Root CA Keys - Script Requirements 4.1.7 The integrity of the hardware/software used for key generation and the interfaces to the hardware/software is tested before production usage.

+Criterion

-4.2 | CA Key Storage, Backup, and Recovery
+4.2 CA Key Storage, Backup, and Recovery

 The CA maintains controls to provide reasonable assurance that CA private keys remain confidential and maintain their integrity.
 The CA's private keys are backed up, stored and recovered by authorised personnel in trusted roles, using multiple person control in a physically secured environment.

-Illustrative Controls: The CA's private (signing and confidentiality) keys are stored and used within a secure 4.2.1 cryptographic device meeting the appropriate ISO 15408 protection profile or FIPS 140-2 level requirement based on a risk assessment and the business requirements of the CA and in accordance with the CA's CPS and applicable Certificate Policy(s).
+Illustrative Controls: 4.2.1 The CA's private (signing and confidentiality) keys are stored and used within a secure cryptographic device meeting the appropriate ISO 15408 protection profile or FIPS 140-2 level requirement based on a risk assessment and the business requirements of the CA and in accordance with the CA's CPS and applicable Certificate Policy(s).
 4.2.2 If the CA's private keys are not exported from a secure cryptographic module, then the CA private key is generated, stored and used within the same cryptographic module.
 4.2.3 If the CA's private keys are exported from a secure cryptographic module to secure storage for purposes of offline processing or backup and recovery, then they are exported within a secure key management scheme that may include any of the following: a) as cipher-text using a key which is appropriately secured; b) as encrypted key fragments using multiple control and split knowledge/ownership; or c) in another secure cryptographic module such as a key transportation device using multiple control.
 4.2.4 Backup copies of the CA's private keys are subject to the same or greater level of security controls as keys currently in use.
 The recovery of the CA's keys is carried out in as secure a manner as the backup process, using multi-person control.

+Criterion

-4.3 | CA Public Key Distribution
+4.3 CA Public Key Distribution

-The CA maintains controls to provide reasonable assurance that the integrity and authenticity of the CA public keys and any associated parameters are maintained during initial and subsequent distribution.
+authenticity of the CA public keys and any associated parameters are maintained during initial and subsequent distribution.